pinterest/gestalt/docs/markdown/blog/2023_q1_newsletter.md

 ---
 title: Gestalt 2023 Q1 newsletter
 description: The Gestalt team has been hard at work in the first quarter of 2023.
 While a lot of the magic we have cooked up this year is still simmering, we’ve shipped some big updates to the system.
-Below are our biggest accomplishments:
+Below are our biggest accomplishments
 fullwidth: true
 ---